aureliojargas/txt2regex/README.md

 - First release: 2001-02-23
 - Website: https://aurelio.net/projects/txt2regex/

-Txt2regex is a Regular Expression Wizard that converts human sentences to regexes.
+Txt2regex is a regular expression wizard that converts human sentences to regexes.
 In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like Vim, Emacs, Perl, PHP, Python, Procmail and OpenOffice.
 It is a